MicrosoftDocs/winapps-winrt-api/microsoft.ui.input.dragdrop/idropoperationtarget_enterasync_496262549.md

 public Windows.Foundation.IAsyncOperation<Windows.ApplicationModel.DataTransfer.DataPackageOperation> EnterAsync (Microsoft.UI.Input.DragDrop.DragInfo dragInfo, Microsoft.UI.Input.DragDrop.DragUIOverride dragUIOverride);
 -->

 ## -description

+Called when an object is dragged into the drop target area.

 ## -parameters

 ### -param dragInfo

+Info about the drag and drop operation.

 ### -param dragUIOverride

+The visual representation of the object being dragged.

 ## -returns

+When this method completes, it returns a bitwise combination of data package operations.

 ## -remarks

 ## -see-also

 ## -examples